jeremywillans/wi-room-release/README.md

 - If pressed, the room full timestamp will be updated with the current time, and checks will continue.
 - If `buttonStopChecks` is enabled, checks will stop and no further action is taken.
 - If the check in button is **not** pressed, and no occupancy changes are detected in the room, the booking will be declined and removed from the calendar.
+- If the meeting is deemed ghosted (ghost option is still true) and the graph api option is enabled, then a check will be performed to determine if this meeting is part of a series.
+If it is, then it will be recorded a strike against the series master in the graph.json file.
+- If the Graph API strike condition is met (default `3`), then the Graph API will be used to locate and decline individual series exceptions (default search based on `3` years), and then decline the whole series from the room calendar.
+- We specifically decline the exceptions first to ensure the response is correctly updated to 'No' in the Organizers calendar.
 #### Room Occupied
 - A room is considered full if the current timestamp exceeds the last full timestamp combined with the value of `consideredOccupied`.
 - Once a room is considered full and `occupiedStopChecks` is enabled (default `false`), checks will stop and no further action is taken.